Clean Rooms

 Clean Room Equipment

-Includes any tools, furniture, storage systems and work surfaces that are made specifically for use in clean rooms.
+Specialized tools, furniture, storage systems, and work surfaces made for clean room use.

 Clean Room Systems